Syarif Hamid II of Pontianak: The APRA Coup and Unitarianism

 On 17 December 1949, Hamid II was appointed by Sukarno to the RUSI Cabinet but held no portfolio.
 This Cabinet was headed by Prime Minister Mohammad Hatta and included 11 Republicans and five Federalists.
 This federal government was short-lived due to conflicting differences between the Republicans and the Federalists as well as growing popular support for a unitary state.

 Hamid II would subsequently conspire with the former KNIL Captain Raymond Westerling to organise an anti-Republican coup in Bandung and Jakarta.
-Westerling's Angkatan Perang Ratu Adil (APRA, Legion of Ratu Adil) comprised elements of the KNIL, the Regiment Special Forces, the Royal Netherlands Army and several Dutch nationals including two police inspectors.
+On 22 December 1949, Westerling offered the leadership of APRA to Hamid II, this was initially rejected.
+Although, on 10 January 1950, Hamid II would agree to the position, with three conditions: APRA troops have to be Indonesians, Westerling told him all the location and strength of APRA troops, and Hamid II want to know the funding of APRA.
+Westerling's Legion of the Just Ruler (Angkatan Perang Ratu Adil; APRA) comprised elements of the KNIL, the Regiment Special Forces, the Royal Netherlands Army and several Dutch nationals including two police inspectors.
 On 23 January 1950, APRA overwhelmed the small RUSI garrison and occupied parts of Bandung until they were driven away by reinforcements under Major General Engels.

 On 26 January 1950, elements of Westerling's forces infiltrated Jakarta as part of a coup d'état to overthrow the RUSI Cabinet.
-They also planned to assassinate several prominent Republican figures including the Defense Minister Sultan Hamengkubuwono IX and Secretary-General Ali Budiardjo.
+They also planned to assassinate several prominent Republican figures including the Defense Minister Sultan Hamengkubuwono IX, Secretary-General Ali Budiardjo, and APRIS Chief of Staff, TB Simatupang.
+To hide his involvement, Hamid II would receive a gunshot in his leg.
+Later Hamid II would ask Soekarno and Muhammad Hatta for a new cabinet to be formed, and he would be the new Defence Minister.
 However, they were intercepted and forced to flee by Indonesian military forces.
 Meanwhile, Westerling was forced to flee to Singapore and APRA had ceased to function by February 1950.

 Evidence from arrested co-conspirators led to the incarceration of Hamid II on 5 April.
 By 19 April, Hamid II had confessed to his involvement in the botched Jakarta coup and to planning an abortive second attack on Parliament scheduled for 15 February.
 Due to the presence of RUSI troops, the attack was aborted.
 The role of the Pasundan government in the coup led to its dissolution by 10 February, further undermining the federal structure.
 By late March 1950, Hamid's West Kalimantan was one of the four remaining federal states in the United States of Indonesia.